 Q: I know you are using hyperthermia at CTCA, what has been your experience?

-A: We’ve been seeing some wonderful responses to the therapy, but one case does stand out.
-A patient with locally advanced pancreatic cancer was receiving neoadjuvant chemotherapy in preparation for surgery, and deep tissue hyperthermia was being given immediately prior to each chemotherapy session in the hopes of helping achieve a stronger response, thereby increasing resectability.
+A: We’ve seen some wonderful responses to the therapy, but one case does stand out.
+A patient with locally advanced pancreatic cancer was receiving neoadjuvant chemotherapy in preparation for surgery, and deep-tissue hyperthermia was being given immediately before each chemotherapy session in the hopes of helping achieve a stronger response, thereby increasing resectability.

-A: At surgery, they found not just a reduction in tumor burden, but a complete pathologic response with no tumor left when the tissue was examined under microscope.
+A: At surgery, they found not just a reduction in tumor burden but a complete pathologic response with no tumor left when the tissue was examined under a microscope.
 Although we expect size reduction from chemotherapy, chemotherapy alone would not be expected to achieve a complete response.
-We were thrilled for the patient and it really cemented our belief that hyperthermia can enhance treatment in many types of cancer.
+We were thrilled for the patient, and it cemented our belief that hyperthermia can enhance treatment in many types of cancer.

 I want to thank Dr. Heese for his comments.
 I dug into the archives and found an older video clip of Dr. Heese explaining the hyperthermia treatment process.
 Worth a quick view.